Arçman

-Archman is a village in Baherden District of Turkmenistan, famed for the eponymous hot springs located about 11 km away.
+Arçman is a town in Bäherden District, Ahal Province, Turkmenistan.
+The place is renowned for the hot springs located about 11 km away.
+In 2022, it had an urban population of 6,014 people.

 Etymology

 Legend has it that the hot springs (and the village) were named after a shepherd who had discovered its healing properties, after getting cured of a skin rash.
-(Note: Archman's (alleged) mausoleum lies near the village.)
+(Note: Arçman's (alleged) mausoleum lies near the village.)

 Medical Tourism

-The spa, Archman Sanitorium (Arçman şypahanasy), was opened in 1915.
+The spa, Arçman Sanitorium (Arçman şypahanasy), was opened in 1915.
 Reputed for the healing properties of its water, different alternative treatment regimens—mineral spa, gastric lavage, balneotherapy, drinking therapy, and others—are available, in combination with medical imaging services and physiotherapy.

-In 2001, President Niyazov opened a marble resort, replacing previous Soviet facilities; this was further expanded in 2009 into a 920-bed center.
+In 2001, President Nyýazow opened a marble resort, replacing previous Soviet facilities; this was further expanded in 2009 into a 920-bed center.
 (Note: Abu Dhabi Fund for Development had funded a part of these expenses.)
 Primarily aimed at those patients who had to visit the sanatorium for about a week, the project has been fairly successful.
 There is one small mausoleum, devoted to Gochgar Ata, near the resort.